In the words of the great Jack Parsons, we say… “only bohemians, musicians, artists, atheists, anarchists, communists, and Satanists need apply.”

 “In the Tarot card*, The left leg of the youth is crossed in back of the right “and his arms are folded behind his back in such away as to form a cross surmounting a downward pointing triangle.
 The figure thus forms an ‘inverted symbol of sulphur’ and, according to Levi, signifies the accomplishment of the Magnum Opus.
 The picture therefore depicts polarity temporarily triumphant over the spiritual principle of equilibrium.
 To attain the heights of philosophy, therefore, man must reverse (or invert) the order of his life.” – from Secret Teachings of All Ages by Manly Palmer Hall

-Photo by Todd Pendu
+(Photo by Todd Pendu)

 The ‘open hand’ has represented “human creativity” in the symbols of many ancient cultures.
 This is an open left-hand which represents an identification with Left-Hand Path practices.

-ARCANUM XII – Inversion and Suspension
+ARCANUM XII – Inversion, Suspension, Arousal, and Descent

 Inversion of Perception

-Inversion as Subversive Aktion
+Inversion as Subversive Action

 Suspension as Eroticism

-Arousal of Ecstatic States
+Arousal to Ecstatic States